 Besides being safer online, changing your passwords regularly can actually help you repeat positive self-talk daily.
 Your fifth tip to add self-care to your busy life is to change your passwords to a positive phrase abbreviation.
 For example, let’s say you want to repeat the phrase, “I am good enough and my presence in this world matters.”
 Change your password to the first letter of each word in the phrase.
 Your password, in this case, would be Iageampitwm.
 Add some numbers on the end and a punctuation mark, and you have a highly secure password.

 This way, every time you type your password, it’s going to cause you to repeat that phrase in your head as you type out the letters.
 Without even realizing it, you’re going to be adding these positive self-talk messages in your day.
 The more you repeat positive self-talk, the more you start to internalize and believe it.
 Therefore, your fifth tip to add self-care to your busy life is to change your password to a motivating, positive self-talk abbreviation.

-If your mind seems to be racing, write down any thoughts in your journal before getting into bed to help take them from your mind.
+If your mind seems to be racing, write down any thoughts in your Healthy Living Log or journal before getting into bed to help take them from your mind.

-- Listen to podcasts on your daily commute.
+- Listen to podcasts or a Mindset Guide on your daily commute.

 - Meditation during your lunch break allows you to be more motivated throughout the day.